501 - Live at Bass Concert Hall (Austin Night 1)

 But

-Meanwhile, one of the things that I had tracked and kept contact of, somebody had asked on a fucking chat board,
+long story short, I said, hey, do you want this information?
+They said, absolutely, we do.
+Meanwhile, one of the things that I had tracked and kept contact of, somebody had asked on a chat board,

-Does anybody have a blueprint for a potato burning shed that gets hot enough to destroy DNA evidence?
+does anybody have a blueprint for a potato burning shed that gets hot enough to destroy DNA evidence?

-on a chat room.
+Oh, on a chat room.
+And a chat room.

-People were, they didn't know.
+This is the 90s.
+People People were, they didn't know.

 And then it said LOL.
+Yeah.

 Right.